 Or you can right-click and Inspect the HTML of an image to make sure that the loading=”lazy” attribute is generated.

 Browser Support for Native Lazy Loading

-You can check which browsers currently support Lazy loading via attribute for images & iframes from Can I Use website.
+You can check which browsers currently support Lazy loading via attribute for images & iframes from the Can I Use website.